 Volunteering is an activity which:

-- Has a charitable aim, seeking to benefit individuals or groups beyond the university community
+- Has a charitable aim - seeking to benefit individuals or groups, including the university community

-- Is freely undertaken (i.e. not a direct part of an academic course)
+- Is extracurricular (i.e. not a direct requirement of an academic course)

-- Is a 'formal' arrangement agreed and recognised by KCLSU, organised through a society, club, project, charity or other organisation
+- Is a 'formal' arrangement organised through a society, club, student project, King’s department or external charity